pop/pop.github.io/content/op-ed/self-censorship-and-sjw.rst

 :summary: Thoughts and opinions about our relation with the media we consume.
 Or something like that...
 :tags: Internet Culture, Social Justice Warrior, Opinion

+---

+**Authors note from 2024**
+I don't *disagree* with the thesis of this piece (something about the internet being overzealous in it's negative feedback to creators?) but a lot of my claims are over-reaching and (more importantly) I don't think my voice contributes much to this converstaion -- then and now.
+I am leaving it up because I don't feel that it is problematic, but I do suggest you find a different post to read because honestly it's not very good.

+---

 This post is an articulation of *feelings* I have been mulling over about internet media and culture, a subject I have no academic qualification to speak on but have strong feelings about.
 I don't intend for this to be inflammatory